Mental Samurai: Towers of Samurai (Season 2)

 In season 2, there have been several changes to how Mental Samurai is played.

-Instead of contestants answering 12 questions correctly to move on, the format has changed to a head-to-head battle where contestants have a 5-minute time limit to try and answer the most questions in the fastest time or to answer all 10.
+Instead of contestants answering 12 questions correctly to move on, the format has changed to a head-to-head battle where contestants have a five-minute time limit to try to answer the most questions in the fastest time or to answer all 10.

 Contestants are not eliminated immediately for answering a question incorrectly.
 Instead, the first contestant who manages to answer at least 1 question correctly becomes the "Reigning Samurai" and sets the pace/score for the next contestants to beat.
 If any of the remaining contestants, including the previous week's winner, manage to beat the Reigning Samurai's time or answer more questions than the previous contestant, then they become the new Reigning Samurai.
 After all of the contestants have had their chance, the Reigning Samurai moves on to the Circle of Samurai for a chance at $100,000.

 For every question a contestant answers correctly, they earn $500.
 If a contestant answers all 10 questions correctly, their prize money will be doubled to $10,000.
 Regardless of who moves on to the next round, each contestant keeps the money they earned.